h2non/oml/README.md

 - Pretty and minimalist syntax
 - Built-in support for data references
 - Support mixins and includes (upcoming)
-- Runs over node and browers
+- Runs over node and browsers
 - No third party dependencies

 ## Installation